Disaster Recovery for Remote Workforces

 disaster recovery plan for remote workforce

 Working remotely is the new normal for many employees, and it is on the rise.
 In 2023, 12.7% of employees worked from home full-time, while 28.2% of employees worked remotely a portion of the time via a hybrid model.
+The shift towards a distributed workforce has become a central focus for business operations, as organizations adapt to managing employees across various locations.
 By 2025, 32.6 million Americans – or 22% of the workforce – are expected to work from home, and many more American employees would love to join the remote revolution.
 In fact, 98% of workers said they’d like to work remotely at least some of the time.
+Many organizations have embraced remote and hybrid work models as a key part of their business continuity and recovery strategies.

 Data backup and disaster recovery solutions are crucial for remote workforces.